benfugate/clash-war-tracker/README.md

 By exposing port 80, you will be able to view the simple webpage at `localhost:80`

+If you do not mount a volume to `docker run`, the data files contained in `/var/www/html/` will be overwritten when the docker image is updated.
+The `www/` folder in this repo, can and should be used as the host mounting point to retain data through updates.

-Crontab will check for clan war updates every 5 minutes and the changes will be reflected on the webpage, or in `/var/www/html/clash.json` (or `/var/www/html/current_war.json` for an active war)
+Crontab will check for clan war updates every 5 minutes, and the changes will be reflected on the webpage, or in `/var/www/html/clash.json` (or `/var/www/html/current_war.json` for an active war)

 ### Other